-With its beefy 30-watt output and comprehensive channel coverage, Laney's Ironheart may seem like something of a black sheep in a world of tiny retro valve combos, but with a low price tag (at least, in the UK), it more than justifies its position as a cost-effective combo for gigging guitarists and tweak-happy tonehounds.
+With its beefy 30-watt output, comprehensive channel coverage and low price tag (at least, in the UK), Laney's Ironheart more than justifies its position as a cost-effective combo for gigging guitarists and tweak-happy tonehounds.

 With two 6L6 power amp valves and three ECC83s in the preamp, the IRT30's tones sit on the American side of the fence, and its huge gain range offers plenty of sounds across the spectrum.